chintanparikh/Shel/readme.md

 * Add support for comments (possibly via disqus)
 * Refactor the code (currently quite messy, it's a functioning first iteration)
   * The monolithic Shel class needs to be removed and replaced with classes that make more sense
-* Post order needs to be fixed - currently sees an edited post as a new post
 * Add support for components/addons - navigation will be moved into a component

 ##A note on comments in the source code